SUSE/rmt/README.md

 ### Offline Mode

 RMT supports disconnected setups, similiar to [how SMT does](https://www.suse.com/documentation/sles-12/book_smt/data/smt_disconnected.html).
-Follow these steps to set it up:
+However, it doesn't support connecting a SMT with a RMT in this way.
+The supported scenarios are an online with an offline RMT, and an online RMT with an offline SUSE Manager.

 #### Inital Setup